rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationMisc.md

 - There is a single argument of type BulkCreateNasFilesetsInput.
 - Returns BulkCreateNasFilesetsReply.
+### bulkupdatenasnamespaces
+Update NAS namespaces with SMB credentials

+Supported in v8.1+
+Add, update, or remove SMB credentials for NAS namespaces.

+- There is a single argument of type BulkUpdateNasNamespacesInput.
+- Returns System.String.
 ### canceldownloadpackage
 Cancels download package job of a cluster.